Joint Support: Complete Guide (2026)

 |---|---|

-| Muscular Strength | Strong muscles around a joint (for example, quadriceps around the knee, rotator cuff around the shoulder) take pressure off cartilage and ligaments. |
+| Muscular Strength | Strong muscles around a joint (quadriceps around the knee, rotator cuff around the shoulder) take pressure off cartilage and ligaments with every step and movement. |

 | Proprioception & Balance | Your body’s sense of position and control.
 Better balance reduces falls, awkward landings, and sudden overloads on joints. |

 | Biomechanical Alignment | How your joints line up when you walk, squat, lift, or stand.
-Good alignment spreads forces more evenly and helps prevent uneven wear. |
+Good alignment spreads forces more evenly and helps prevent uneven cartilage wear. |

 2. Main Causes of Joint Pain & Stiffness